IanMercer/pi-sniffer/README.md

 # pi-sniffer aka Crowd Warning
+This project counts people!
+It can figure out how many people are present in a given area using a handful of very cheap sensors and the cellphone that most people are carrying with them all the time.

+Using the count of people present you can power displays that warn people when it's too crowded, hence the code name "Crowd Alert".
+The code here recently won first place in the global [BetterHealth Hackathon](https://tinyurl.com/crowdalert) organized by HCL and Microsoft.

+But you can also use the data in many other ways: as an input to a smart home, as a feed to a marketing analysis system, ...

+Not only does this project count how many phones are present, it tracks every other device that comes into range and sends data back over MQTT about them.
+For devices other than cellphones with public mac addresses you can use this information to trigger actions.

-This project is a simple sniffer for Bluetooth LE on Raspberry Pi and sender to MQTT.
-It uses the built-in BlueZ libraries and Bluetooth antenna on a Raspberry Pi (W or 3+) to scan for nearby BLE devices.
+It uses the built-in Linux BLUEZ libraries and the Bluetooth antenna on any Raspberry Pi (W, 3+, 4) to scan for nearby BLE devices.

 It reports all BLE devices found (Mac address, name, type, UUIDs, ...) and their approximate distance to an MQTT endpoint.
 It applies a simple Kalman filter to smooth the distance values.
 It also handles iPhones and other Apple devices that randomize their mac addresses periodically and can give a reliable count of how many phones/watches/... are in-range.

 ![image](https://user-images.githubusercontent.com/347540/85953280-1cb7f300-b924-11ea-96d5-07c217a57e24.png "Multiple Pis and many BLE devices in action")
 ![image](https://user-images.githubusercontent.com/347540/85953412-dd3dd680-b924-11ea-8eeb-a3b328f91d19.png "A single stationary device")

 # applications
+* Power displays that warn when a confined space is getting too crowded to encourage people to 'socially distance' by coming back later or picking a less crowded store / room / railway carriage / bus / ...
 * Detect cell phones entering your home, garden, barn, ...
 * Put the heating or air conditioning on when there are two or more cellphones in the house and off otherwise
 * Locate cars, dogs, ... using iBeacons attached to moving objects (reverse of iBeacon normal usage)